Skip to content

 Comprehensive analysis of competitor platforms informed how Twitter's product needed to align with established industry patterns while identifying opportunities for differentiation.

-The consumer-facing ad formats introduced several innovations:
+The consumer-facing formats introduced a few details worth attention:

 Animated Twitter feed showing a multi-product carousel ad with individual product cards displaying images, prices, and shop now buttons